cipto-hd/cipto-hd.github.io/content/posts/more-reliable-way-than-linker-flags-to-generate-go-app-version-using-go-generate.md

 type: post
 ---

+_I am so sorry, this post article is not completed yet.
+I forgot to finalize it even though I already have had sample code_.

 Hello every body, welcome to my blog!

 This time I will share with you, how to generate go app version using `go:generate`.